Skip to content

 4. Consider Test-Optional Schools

-If standardized testing isn’t your strength, focus on schools that emphasize essays, recommendations, and extracurriculars instead.
+If standardized testing isn’t your strength, focus on schools that emphasize essays, recommendations, and extracurriculars instead — the California State University system, for instance, is entirely test-blind.

 5. Apply to a Range of Schools